woman touching dry skin on face

 Lack of effective treatment

-If dry facial skin is not treated properly, or ineffective moisturisers are used, the dry skin condition is likely to become worse rather than improve.
+If dry skin on face is not treated properly, or ineffective moisturisers are used, the dry skin condition is likely to become worse rather than improve.
 This is because the dryness progresses, affecting the moisture networks in the deeper layers of the skin.
 As these networks supply moisture to the upper layers of the skin, if they become compromised the skin dryness will continue to worsen.

 Sun exposure